Agile software development at a glance

 - Firstly, it emphasizes on lean culture that encourages continuous software improvement.

-- Secondly, it employs lightweight methodologies that elaborate self-organizing and cross-functional teams.
+- Secondly, it employs lightweight methodologies that elaborate on self-organizing and cross-functional teams.

 - Finally, because customer needs are at the center of Agile, it shifts software engineers from traditional project-based mindset to product-based one.